 - Had a lapse of their student status for failure to pay fees, failure to satisfy the entry level writing requirement, failure to enroll in future semesters, or failure to graduate; or

-- Left the university in academic difficulty (academic probation, special probation, subject to disqualification, or academically dismissed).
+- Left the university in academic difficulty (academic probation, subject to academic dismissal, or academically dismissed).

 Undergraduate students who wish to return to the UC Merced must file an application for reinstatement with the Office of the Registrar by the deadlines listed below.

 Students should begin the process of reinstatement at least six weeks before the deadline.
-Submitting the application, along with the nonrefundable application fee of $70 and all transcripts (if applicable), as early as possible will provide enough time to review the application and have a reinstated student register before new incoming students are scheduled to register for classes.
+Submitting the application, along with all transcripts (if applicable), as early as possible will provide enough time to review the application and have a reinstated student register before new incoming students are scheduled to register for classes.
+Upon submission, a $70 nonrefundable application fee will be billed to the student account.
 Students who do not enroll in the semester to which they are reinstated must file a new reinstatement application and pay the application fee to return in a future semester.

-Send application, payment and official transcripts (if applicable) together, in one packet to:
+Send application and official transcripts (if applicable) together, in one packet to: